 You know that I am all in favor of labeling your wine.
 I’ve talked many times about how personalized wine labels will make your wines more enjoyable.
+In fact, my opinion is custom wine labels enhance wine.

 But don’t just take my word for it.
 Listen to Science!
 I recently read a couple of scientific studies that back up the fact that beautiful wine labels make better wine.
 Here they are: